 “Great choice, sitting by the window.”

 I stood still, said nothing.
-I waited instead for her to sit in my chair, or commit any other offense that might help me justify terminating any actual conversation.
+I waited instead for her to sit in my chair, or commit any other offense that might help me justify aborting any further conversation.

 “Now if my memory serves me, you must have a favorite chair, which is it?”
 She awaited my response with a smile.

 I was stunned silent.
 Where perhaps I might have been delighted, pride instigated agitation instead.

 “I know you have one, which is it?”
 She reiterated.

 “It’s this one actually.”
 I sat sullenly, keeping my back parallel to that of the chair and my arms crossed in my lap.

 She started to her feet.
 “Would you like me to get you anything?”

 Although weakened by a series of prior events and once again ignited by the fatal words of her letter, the wall in my chest bluffed it’s best as I gave voice and expression to its stance of resistance.
 “I don’t need anything.”
 I looked at her to find that my words had painfully struck her.